oasis-tcs/openc2-jadn/jadn-v2.0.md

 ### 4.2.2 Compound Types

 Compound types define a collection of items.
-As shown in [Figure 4-1](#figure-4-1----jadn-core-datatypes), a compound type specifies the type(s) of items in a collection, and the collection is a UML "MultiplicityElement" with cardinality bounds and ordering / uniqueness properties.
-The five Compound types are:
+As shown in [Figure 4-1](#figure-4-1----jadn-core-datatypes) the compound type defines how the items in a collection are specified, while the collection itself is a UML "MultiplicityElement" with cardinality bounds and multiplicity properties.
+The Compound types are:

 | Compound Type       | Structured | Mapping | Collection Properties          |
 |---------------------|------------|---------|--------------------------------|